Complete condition for nonzero quantum correlation in continuous variable systems: Introduction

-In this Letter we derive a necessary and sufficient criterion for nonvanishing quantum discord in continuous variable systems in terms of an expression $Q$ designated as a marker.
-Unlike checking an infinite number of commutators as in Refs. \cite{condition1,condition2}, our criterion is simple and easy to perform.
-In order to obtain the condition, we introduce the complete orthogonal basis sets in local Hilbert-Schmidt spaces of operators for continuous variables.
-Based on this condition, we derive an explicit expression $Q$ for all the two-mode states, and present examples including all the two-mode Gaussian states and several non-Gaussian states.
-Moreover, the criterion provides a candidate for quantum correlation measures, and it can be efficiently measured by a designed quantum circuit.
+In this paper, we derive a necessary and sufficient criterion for nonvanishing quantum correlation in continuous variable systems in terms of an expression $Q_r$ designated as a marker.
+Unlike checking an infinite number of commutators as in Refs. \cite{condition1,condition2,condition3}, our criterion is possibly easier to test since $Q_r$ can be calculated directly from the Wigner function.
+In order to get the condition, we introduce the complete orthogonal basis sets in local Hilbert-Schmidt spaces of operators for continuous variables.
+Based on this condition, we obtain the marker $Q_r$ for all bipartite states, and present examples including all two-mode Gaussian states and several non-Gaussian states.
+Moreover, the criterion may provide a candidate for quantum correlation measures, and it can be efficiently measured by designed quantum circuits.